Waste not, want not: ecological solid waste management

 Last but not the least, do positive.
 Take Action.
 Demand from your political representatives and public officials to provide the basic services as mandated by RA 9003.

 Waste not, want not.
 Prov.
 Cliché If you do not waste anything, you will always have enough.

 Our Society for Sustainable Tourism & Development Inc.-SST offers Training, Capacity Building, Educational programs, Green Solutions and Services for public stakeholders: Destinations – LGUs and host communities; Private stakeholders – Hotels, Resorts, Hospitality, Tour Operators and Businesses with Green Destinations, Global Leaders Program and Green Travel Guide capacity building and solutions to include Environmental Conservation and Compliance, Good Governance, Climate Resilience, to address global challenges of the United Nations’ Sustainable Development Goals (SDGs): food security, poverty alleviation, environmental sustainability and climate resilience for the local host community.
 Waste water (P.T.
 Amanaid Philippines) and Waste to Energy (W2E) Solutions as well as other green destinations solutions and innovations are now offered to LGUs and tourism industry for law compliance.

 Source and further information: The National Solid Waste Management Commission Secretariat -ENVIRONMENTAL MANAGEMENT BUREAU, DENR Philippines; King County Solid Waste Division.
 Meguro Solid Waste Managment, Tokyo, Japan.

-Posted on September 24, 2012, in Eco Conservation, Good Governance, Sustainable Development and tagged 3Rs, climate mitigation, eco solid waste management, eco-friendly, good governance, sustainability, Think.Eat.Save.
+Posted on September 24, 2012, in Eco Conservation, Good Governance and tagged climate mitigation, eco solid waste management, eco-friendly, good governance, sustainability, Sustainable Consumption.
 Bookmark the permalink.
 Comments Off on Waste not, want not: ecological solid waste management.